andreamusso96/netmob_traffic/README.md

 # Netmob traffic data

+This package provide basic infrastructure to work with the netmob traffic dataset.
+This dataset was released as part of the [NetMob Data Challenge 2023](https://netmob2023challenge.networks.imdea.org/)

-This package has essentially two main goals.
-First, abstract away the process of loading the netmob traffic data into an xarray object.
+The package contains essentially two scripts:
+1. The first script abstract away the process of loading the netmob traffic data into and xarray object.
-Second, provide enums for the different dimensions of the netmob traffic data.
+2. The second script provides enumerations (Enum) for the different dimensions of the netmob traffic data.

 ## Installation